conservationtechlab/scrubcam/README.md

 "/usr/lib/python3/dist-packages/pycoral"

-Go into the folder of the virtual environment you created (we used scrubcam_env above) and create a symlink for each of those packages depending on where they are actually located on your system.
+Go into the folder of the virtual environment you created (we used `scrubcam_env` above) and create a symlink for each of those packages depending on where they are actually located on your system.
 For
 example:

     cd ~/.virtualenvs/scrubcam_env/lib/python3.7/site-packages/
     ln -s /usr/lib/python3/dist-packages/pycoral
-    ln -s /usr/lib/python3/dist-packages/tflite-runtime
+    ln -s /usr/lib/python3/dist-packages/tflite_runtime

 Note that `.virtualenvs` is where we set up for virtual environments to go (e.g. those created using `mkvirtualenv`) but this may not be